Compare quotes from multiple verified Greenwich plumbers

 - How to Read a Plumbing Quote

 Commercial plumbing in Greenwich carries obligations that domestic work does not.
-The plumbers listed here know what those obligations are — Legionella control, TMV servicing, backflow prevention, Water Fittings Regulations compliance, Gas Safe commercial endorsements — and how to meet them across Greenwich’s full commercial spectrum from a six-bedroom HMO in Plumstead to a managed development on the Peninsula.
-Work guarantees available — confirm with your plumber.
+The plumbers listed here work across these obligations — Legionella control, TMV servicing, backflow prevention, Water Fittings Regulations compliance, and Gas Safe commercial qualifications — across Greenwich’s full commercial spectrum from a six-bedroom HMO in Plumstead to a managed development on the Peninsula.
+Work guarantees available where offered — confirm with your plumber.

 Sources & further reading